CLI Configuration

 jf rt ping

-Sign In to JFrog Platform via Web
+Sign in to the JFrog Platform via Web

 Server configurations store connection details for JFrog Platform instances, enabling the JFrog CLI to communicate with Artifactory, Xray, Distribution, and other JFrog services.
 Configuring a server creates a reusable profile that eliminates the need to provide authentication credentials and URLs with every command.